CozzyBro2/CallScheduler/README.md

+# Archived / Deprecated

+This module has been superseeded by `task.delay()` and `task.wait()`, these library renditions of their older counterparts address every single caveat I have listed in this file and improve on it, rendering this module redundant.
+That is why it has been archived

 # CallScheduler
 Roblox module that allows accurate scheduling of Lua functions (calls) with more flexible syntax than default roblox alternatives.